Major reasons to serve this airport

 - Become more agile in business dealings, thereby accelerating the organisation’s ability to respond to changes, seize revenue cost and growth opportunities.

-Future projects expected to commence in 2013 include a part-refurbishment of the airside passenger pier, construction of a new air freight facility and creation of a new fixed based operator to cope with increasing demand from the corporate aviation industry.
+Future projects include a part-refurbishment of the airside passenger pier, construction of a new air freight facility and creation of a new fixed based operator to cope with increasing demand from the corporate aviation industry.

-- Jersey Airport handled over 1.4 million commercial passengers in 2012.
-While the majority of travel focuses on the British Isles, attracting business and leisure travellers as well as a strong VFR market, recent years has also seen a significant increase in traffic from Switzerland and Germany.
-2013 will also see the reintroduction of direct air services to Paris and Amsterdam.
+- Jersey Airport handled over 1.4 million commercial passengers in 2013.
+While the majority of travel focuses on the British Isles, attracting business and leisure travellers as well as a strong VFR market, recent years has also seen a significant increase in traffic from Switzerland and Germany, as well as France and the Netherlands thanks to year-round links.
 While the majority of leisure travellers will use London airports as a hub for onward connection, there is increasing interest from passengers in considering other central European airports as alternative hubs.

 - Recent years has seen an increase in the number of low-cost routes introduced by carriers such as easyJet, Air Berlin and Jet2.
 With the exception of London Heathrow, Jersey is served by all other London airports.